John Oliver Killens Reading Series (Every Second Thursday) ∴

 The John Oliver Killens Reading Series is a testament to the life of the late John Oliver Killens whose advocacy of the Black writer is legendary.
-The series provides authors, poets, scholars, and writers of the African Diaspora with opportunities to expound on their work while in dialogue with a knowledge moderator.
-Featured writers also engage audience members which create lively, stimulating conversations.
-Series topics range from an examination of the guest's work, the craft of writing, challenges related to writing and publishing, to much more.
+The series provides authors, poets, scholars, and writers of the African diaspora with opportunities to expound on their work while in dialogue with a knowledgeable moderator.
+Featured writers also engage audience members and this creates lively, stimulating conversations.
+Topics include an examination of the guest's work, the craft of writing, challenges related to writing and publishing, and much more.

-The monthly series is presented monthly on the second Thursday (unless otherwise noted).
-It is always free and open to the college community and the public.
-A very special thanks to the Amazon Literary Partnership for support of this program.
+The monthly series (curated by Clarence V. Reynolds, director of literary programs) is always free and open to the college community and the public.
+A very special thanks goes to the Amazon Literary Partnership for its support of this program.

 COVID-19 Writers Project

 The COVID-19 Writers Project captured the viewpoint of the coronavirus pandemic from inside the virus’s hotspot—New York City—while examining the extent to which health outcomes are impacted by socioeconomics, education, and race.

 The program was presented by the Center in collaboration with Scriibe and BK Reader.
 C. Zawadi Morris, founder of BK Reader is the project manager and executive producer of the project.